cypr0/k8s-cluster/README.md

 The cluster hosts the following applications:

-- **Immich**: Photo and video backup service with AI-based search capabilities.
+- **[Immich](https://immich.app/)**: Photo and video backup service with AI-based search capabilities.
-- **Mastodon**: A decentralized social network instance.
+- **[Mastodon](https://joinmastodon.org/)**: A decentralized social network instance.
-- **Nextcloud**: A self-hosted productivity platform.
+- **[Nextcloud](https://nextcloud.com/)**: A self-hosted productivity platform.
-- **Paperless-ngx**: Document management system for organizing and digitizing your paperwork.
+- **[Paperless-ngx](https://docs.paperless-ngx.com/)**: Document management system for organizing and digitizing your paperwork.

-All these applications are deployed using the **[bjw-s AppTemplate](https://bjw-s.github.io/helm-charts)**, which provides a flexible and modular approach to application management.
+All these applications are deployed using the **[bjw-s App Template](https://bjw-s.github.io/helm-charts/docs/app-template/)**, which provides a flexible and modular approach to application management.
 This ensures that each application is tailored to meet my personal requirements.

 ## 🔒 Security

 - **Namespace `Security`**: A dedicated namespace for managing security-related services.
-  - **Identity Provider**: Authentik is deployed to provide centralized authentication and SSO capabilities.
+  - **Identity Provider**: [Authentik](https://goauthentik.io/) is deployed to provide centralized authentication and SSO capabilities.
-  - **Secrets Management**: external-secrets integrates with 1Password for secure, automated secrets management.
+  - **Secrets Management**: [external-secrets](https://external-secrets.io/latest/) integrates with [1Password](https://1password.com/) for secure, automated secrets management.
 - **TLS Everywhere**: All applications are configured to use TLS, managed by `cert-manager` with Let's Encrypt, ensuring end-to-end encryption.
-- **BSI Compliance**: TLS certificates are configured to meet the BSI's Technical Guideline TR-02102-2 standards.
+- **BSI Compliance**: TLS certificates are configured to meet the BSI's Technical Guideline [TR-02102-2](https://www.bsi.bund.de/DE/Themen/Unternehmen-und-Organisationen/Standards-und-Zertifizierung/Technische-Richtlinien/TR-nach-Thema-sortiert/tr02102/tr-02102.html) standards.
 - **ECDSA Certificates**: Preferred for stronger cryptography and improved performance.
-- **Secrets Encryption**: Managed using `sops` to ensure secure storage and transmission of sensitive information.
+- **Secrets Encryption**: Managed using `sops` and `age` to ensure secure storage and transmission of sensitive information.

 ## 🏗️ Cluster Infrastructure